IT Resources for Faculty

 High Performance Computing

 The Office of Information Technology (OIT) offers a shared high performance computing cluster for use by faculty.
+There is no longer a charge for this service.
 Faculty can add their students to projects.
 Additionally, faculty can purchase nodes for the cluster for which they will have first priority.
 This cluster is a shared resource, so should not be considered a development environment.
 For more information about OIT HPC, see https://projects.ncsu.edu/hpc/main.php

-We are investigating the use of cloud resources for HPC needs.
+We can assist investigating the use of cloud resources for HPC needs.
 If you are interested in pursuing a pilot or learning more about costs and discounts for cloud services, please contact firstname.lastname@example.org

 The university has site-licensed many software packages.
 You can find downloads and information on acquiring site-licensed software at http://software.ncsu.edu